 School and employer engagement

-The employer engagement strand was launched in 2021, pairing schools with STEM businesses to collaboratively develop an extended STEM challenge.
-Challenge are delivered in school with support from the STEM business and focuses on building careers awareness and employability skills.
-We are delighted that Welsh Government have generously supported the strand to extend employer engagement to all 54 schools in Blaenau Gwent and Merthyr Tydfil, from November 2021 to July 2024.
+The employer engagement strand was launched in 2021, partnering schools with STEM businesses to collaboratively develop an extended STEM challenge.
+We are delighted that Welsh Government have generously supported the employer engagement strand to extend to 74 schools in Blaenau Gwent, Merthyr Tydfil and Caerphilly.

 Programme impact

 This has resulted in improved links between secondary and feeder primary schools, increased interest in STEM and computing subjects and raising numbers of students opting for engineering-related subjects at FE Colleges.
-Students perception and understanding of engineering and broader interpretation of engineering career routes has also grown.
+Students’ perception and understanding of engineering and broader interpretation of engineering career routes has also grown.